AKCLAB/batch_sgRNA/README.md.txt

 Predicts sgRNAs for each target sequence in both the 5′ upstream and 3′ downstream regions of the gene.
 Compiles a table with the top 3 sgRNAs predicted by CCTop for each target gene.

+Parameters
+- size_chr 100
+- size_target = 50 (default).
+This value can be adjusted if necessary: use 50 when the knockout should in some cases occur within the target gene; use 0 if the knockout does not need to fall inside the gene.

 Tools:
 cctop
 bowtie2